-The renewal and reform of the OZ tax incentives is expected to be a major topic of discussion as Congress considers extension of the 2017 tax bill in 2025.
+This year, the renewal and reform of the OZ tax incentives is expected to be a major topic of discussion as Congress considers the extension of the Tax Cuts and Jobs Act of 2017.
+RER has advocated for a long-term extension of the OZ incentives, as well as additional reforms to scale their impact and improve their effectiveness.